20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 DIY Bird Boxes in an Urbane Apartment Balcony

 But that’s not all!
 You can also pair your birdhouse with vibrant potted plants like Sunflowers, Asters, Dogwoods, Lavender, Marigolds, or Roses to attract butterflies!
 Or, you can also plant some Milkweed, Dandelions or Bedstraws to breed them further.
+Your choice, obviously!

 A Raised Hot Tub on a Decked Apartment Balcony